codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-configuration-file/configuration-file-options.md

 # Code readability

-These options improve generated code&#39;s readability.
-However, the code generated now doesn&#39;t handle some corner cases properly or in the same way C# code does, so using these options on big codebases is error-prone.
+These options improve generated code's readability.
+However, the code generated now doesn't handle some corner cases properly or in the same way C# code does, so using these options on big codebases is error-prone.
 Instead, use them to port e. g. code samples for your projects being ported, to make them easy to read.

 ## foreach\_as\_range\_based\_for\_loop